Simon Thomas (politician): Political career

 Thomas was elected as a Councillor in Ceredigion County Council for Aberystwyth East in 1999 and resigned after being elected a Member of Parliament.
 He was fifth on Plaid Cymru's regional list for Mid and West Wales in the inaugural National Assembly for Wales election in 1999; only list leader Cynog Dafis was elected.

 Thomas was first elected as MP for Ceredigion in the 2000 by-election after Dafis stepped down to focus on his role as an Assembly member.
 On entering the House of Commons, he took the oath of allegiance in the Welsh language, and was heckled by some English MPs.
 He retained the seat for Plaid Cymru at the 2001 election with a reduced majority, and lost it in the 2005 general election to Mark Williams of the Liberal Democrats.
 During the 2005 general election he wrote a blog on the Channel 4 News website which shows a near daily account of his campaign trail and his thoughts following his defeat.
 Thomas said he had not expected his defeat.
 According to a BBC news report he said "I was getting a very positive response on the doorstep".
 In the aftermath of his defeat, he called for Plaid Cymru to reform its leadership arrangements and have a single leader "round which the party coalesces and around which the people of Wales can identify".

-After the 2007 Welsh Assembly election, Simon Thomas was appointed a special adviser to the Plaid Cymru ministers in the Welsh Assembly Government coalition between his party and Labour.
+Ahead of the 2007 election he sought a place on Plaid Cymru's South Wales Central list.
+After being placed 4th by his party and facing no realistic chance of being elected he withdrew and did not stand.
+Following the 2007 Welsh Assembly election, he was appointed a special adviser to the Plaid Cymru ministers in the Welsh Assembly Government coalition between his party and Labour.

 In September 2010, Simon Thomas was placed at the top of Plaid Cymru's regional list for Mid and West Wales in the 2011 Welsh Assembly election with the incumbent Nerys Evans instead running for the constituency seat of Carmarthen West and South Pembrokeshire.
 He was elected to the National Assembly for Wales.

 When a party leadership election was triggered by the resignation of Ieuan Wyn Jones, Thomas announced his candidacy on 1 December 2011.
 The following 6 February, he withdrew in favour of Elin Jones, running to become her deputy leader.
 The election was won by Leanne Wood.

-In the 2016 Assembly Election, he also contested the constituency of Carmarthen West and South Pembrokeshire, coming third as Angela Burns retained it for the Conservatives.
+Ahead of the 2016 Assembly Election, unsuccessfully sought the Plaid Cymru nomination for Llanelli, but lost out to Helen Mary Jones, he went on to stand in the constituency of Carmarthen West and South Pembrokeshire, coming third as Angela Burns retained it for the Conservatives, he was however returned on the Mid and West Wales List.

 Following the 2016 election he was elected unopposed as chair of the Assembly's Finance Committee, a position he held until July 2018.